jigoshop/jigoshop/readme.txt

 * New: Add CSS classes to product attributes on variations for the front end to allow special effects
 * Tweak: Enable product categories widget showing 'current-cat' CSS class on single products
 * Tweak: Set the Shop Redirect page on fresh install to the base Shop page
+* Tweak: Each Product's variations can now be personalized
 * Fix: Internationalize comment/review dates
 * Fix: Incorrect order calculation when adding a new order
 * Fix: Guest bypassing registration when forced